 There’s a reason why people have garages.
 Nobody likes cranking wrenches in freezing weather.
 We recommend servicing your two-stage snowblower in the late spring or early fall before the cold weather numbs your knuckles.

 Your two-stage snow thrower will last much longer if you perform three simple maintenance maneuvers:

-Donít use 2-cycle, 2-stroke or any oil that mixes with gasoline.
+Not all snowblower oil is created equal.
+Two-stage snow blowers use 4-cycle or 4-stroke engine oil.
+Don’t use 2-cycle, 2-stroke or any oil meant for mixing with gasoline.
 Two-cycle engine oil is used with older single-stage models instead.

-Also, since snow blowers operate in below freezing temperatures, you should use 4-stroke engine oil specially formulated for cold weather use.
+Also, because snow blowers operate in below-freezing temperatures, you should use 4-stroke engine oil specially formulated for cold weather use.
 Otherwise, the oil can turn to sludge, preventing your snow blower from starting.

-You want your snow blower to last for a long time.
+You want your snowblower to last for years to come, and your engine isn't the only part that needs attention.
 Melting snow is notorious for rusting scratched steel.

-Use a wire brush or sand paper to remove as much rust as possible, so the paint will stick.
-Apply a thin coat and let dry.
-Repeat a few more times, and your rust problem is solved.
+Use a wire brush or sandpaper to remove as much rust as possible, so the paint will stick.
+Apply a thin coat of rust-proof paint and let dry.
+Repeat a few more times, and your snowblower will be protected all season long.

 Doing proper tune-ups and routine maintenance on your snow blower will save hundreds in costly repairs and ensures your snowblower will last for years.

 If you choose to maintain your snow blower at the end of the snow season, there are a few more steps you should follow to make sure that it's kept safe in off-season storage.

 You've spent the time to make sure your snowblower continues running, so the natural next step is to store it properly too—protecting your investment and keeping it looking like new.